fbpx

 Growing a row of healthy fertilized apple trees

 Here is a commercial apple orchard.
-This particular orchard does use limited amounts of fruit tree fertilizer but focuses more on making sure the apple trees have great access to the right amounts of moisture, air movement, and nutrients.
-This should be kept in mind when trying to grow an apple tree organically at home.
+This particular orchard uses limited amounts of fruit tree fertilizer but focuses more on ensuring the apple trees have great access to the right amounts of moisture, air movement, and nutrients.
+This should be considered when trying to grow an apple tree organically at home.
 Feeding a tree that’s in a less-than-desirable environment won’t fix the problem.
 Plan your tree site wisely, as it’s impossible to correct errors now with just fertilizer later.

 Mary Jane Duford